 I look at him as I listen to him, yet again not knowing what to say to someone so close whom I am unlikely to see again.

 I could've been braver, better, stronger.
-Maybe all the humans say that in the end.

 “YOU'Re good at it,” he says finally.
 “Fighting for your life.”